SomnathKar000/Furniture-website/README.md

 * npm i

-5. Uninstall `nodemon` using the following command:
+5. Change the directory from 'backend' to previous directory:

-* npm uninstall nodemon
+* cd ..

 6. Install `nodemon` again as a development dependency using the following command: